acmuhammadmustafa/PeelingReal-API/README.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-Overview: Peeling Real is an API project that allows you to login, view items through filtering between categories, or colors, and add items into your shopping cart.
+Overview: Peeling Real is an API project that allows you to login, view items through filtering between categories, colors, or price.
 If you're an admin, you are able to add, update, or delete categories.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 How to Run: